gramian/numerical-schemer.xyz/_posts/2022-07-08-matrico-fpmath.md

 additional breaks.
 Now, with a maximum width of `8` already a 9-column matrix becomes printable.
 This tapered flonum to string conversion is implemented by:

-* `(fptaper x)` returns 8-character string approximately describing flonum argument.
+* `(fptaper x)` - Returns 8-character string approximately describing flonum argument.

 Practically this means the integer and fractional parts can occupy maximally `6` characters, as one character is reserved for the sign and another for the